As I’ve mentioned in previous posts, when you’ve been in book publicity for twenty years, you see a lot. I certainly have.

 I thought I’d share another quick story from the far side of book marketing …

 In a time long ago, in a place not that far away, I had a motivational speaker/author client, who I’ll call “James.”
-James was a great guy, and he was having great campaign; things we’re going exactly as we had hoped.
+James was a great guy, and he was having a great campaign; things were going exactly as we had hoped.
 I was getting him a ton of media coverage, his book was selling, and he was even getting multiple offers for speaking engagements as a result of his media exposure.

 But James had an obsession: He just HAD to get on the Oprah Winfrey show.
 He wouldn’t be totally satisfied until he was on her show.
 He talked about being on her show every day.
 He called me every day to tell me.

 To my horror, James had even talked at length about his obsession with being on Oprah while on another TV show interview I booked for him.
 I’m serious.